-We source about 80 percent of our manufacturing materials spend from preferred and strategic suppliers.
+We source about 70 percent of our manufacturing materials from key and strategic suppliers.
 We only add suppliers if new technology or capability is required for our business and not already present in our supplier base.
-Recently, we added between five and eight new direct materials suppliers per year.
 New suppliers undergo a thorough due diligence process, including screening for adverse conditions or events.
 We prioritize partnerships with suppliers headquartered in countries that enforce stringent standards and regulations to help reduce risks of non-compliance in our supply chain.
 For example, we source bovine pericardial tissue exclusively from the U.S. and Australia.
 Our largest indirect suppliers provide telecommunication services, food and catering services, office supplies, uniforms, lab products and cloud software.
 Please see our topic disclosures and governance map for more on Supply Chain management.

-We use Governance Maps to show the process used to establish accountability for each material topic in one overarching, interactive graphic.
+We use a Governance Map to show the process used to establish accountability for each material topic in one overarching, interactive graphic.
 Each section describes who is involved when we set, execute and communicate our strategy for each of our material topics.

 Please click on any of the seven categories to review our governance structures and practices.